 Fig. 9.
-Energy efficiency evaluation with channel uncertainty.
+Energy efficiency evaluation with channel uncertainty. (a) SPEB results. (b) Tx power consumption.

-Such impacts also lead to the unreliable energy consumptions, as illustrated in Fig. 9(a).
+Such impacts also lead to unreliable energy consumptions, as illustrated in Fig. 9(a).
 The SPEB of Tr-SDP with lower SNR is much higher than the ideal channel case, which indicates that the localization requirements are not guaranteed and SPEBs are wrongly derived.
-And the Tx power is reduced with higher SPEBs.
+The Tx power is reduced with higher SPEBs.
 However, such power reduction is mainly caused by the unreliable SPEB due to the channel uncertainty, because the localization requirement constraints are not bounded any more during the SDP calculations.
-In this case, the system consumes less power compared with ideal case, because it considers the required localization accuracy is already achieved.
+In this case, the system consumes less power compared with an ideal case, because it considers the required localization accuracy is already achieved.